newcleo-dev-team/lbh15/docs/source/learn_more.rst

       :width: 500
       :align: Center

-      Time evolution of the Oxygen concentrations within the lead volume: the Oxygen concentration setpoint (orange) and the actual controlled Oxygen concentration (blue).
+      Time evolution of the oxygen concentrations within the lead volume: the oxygen concentration setpoint (orange) and the actual controlled oxygen concentration (blue).

-    After an initial transient, the blue curve, representing the controlled Oxygen concentration within lead, overlaps almost exactly with the setpoint values (orange curve).
+    After an initial transient, the blue curve, representing the controlled oxygen concentration within lead, overlaps almost exactly with the setpoint values (orange curve).
-    The overlapping of the two Oxygen concentration curves can be improved or worsened by varying the PID coefficients.
+    The overlapping of the two oxygen concentration curves can be improved or worsened by varying the PID coefficients.

 .. note:: This tutorial works even with the :class:`.Bismuth` and the :class:`.LBE` classes instances.